 Most people have heard of the marshmallow test, a set of studies purporting to demonstrate that humans’ ability to delay gratification predicts their future success.
-The original study presented four year-old subjects with a marshmallow that they could eat any time they want; but if they waited a designated amount of time to eat the marshmallow, they would get an additional marshmallow.
+The original study presented four-year-old subjects with a marshmallow that they could eat any time they want; but if they waited a designated amount of time to eat the marshmallow, they would get an additional marshmallow.
 The robustness of the original finding is disputed by scholars, but clearly there are situations in which humans will be better off if they consider not only their immediate objective but also the larger context and long-term implications of their choice.
-The “selective attention test” is another illustration of this problem.
+The “selective attention test” is another illustration of the power of immediate concerns to block out more important, less immediate concerns.

 This is a critical thinking skill.
 We are wired to be hypersensitive to near-term threats and challenges.
 Therefore, considering those broader implications in the presence of the challenge takes more cognitive effort.
 It’s a skill that people develop through education, practice, and experience.
 But when the near-term threat is sufficiently frightening, most of us do not make that extra cognitive effort.

-Yet after the attempted assassination of Donald Trump, MAGA Republicans claimed that the shooter was triggered by rhetoric associating a second Trump presidency with undermining (further) fundamental democratic norms.
+Yet after the attempted assassination of Donald Trump, MAGA Republicans claimed that the shooter was triggered by rhetoric associating a second Trump presidency with undermining democratic norms.
 To those of us who worry about the erosion of bipartisan support for the rule of law, truth-telling, and fair political competition, that claim rings hollow.
+But many believe it nevertheless.

 • Trump’s jury conviction on 34 felony counts (and multiple indictments in cases awaiting trial) did not dampen GOP voters’ enthusiasm for his candidacy.